dumplinghusky/twitterscrape/readme.md

-Twitter Scraping with Selenium and Chrome WebDriver This script scrapes tweets from a user's timeline using Python, Selenium, and the Chrome WebDriver with a Samsung refrigerator user agent.
-It then stores the tweets in a dictionary with keys in the format author-month-day-year and saves the dictionary as a JSON file.
-This is just to demonstrate how stupid locking down an API only is.
+# Twitter Scraping with Selenium and Chrome WebDriver

+This script scrapes tweets from a user's timeline using Python, Selenium, and the Chrome WebDriver with a Samsung refrigerator user agent.
+It then stores the tweets in a dictionary with keys in the format `author-month-day-year` and saves the dictionary as a JSON file.

+**Warning**: Web scraping may violate Twitter's terms of service.
+For a more reliable and efficient way to access Twitter data, consider using the Tweepy library and the Twitter API.

-Prerequisites
+## Prerequisites

-Python 3.x installed on your system.
+1. Python 3.x installed on your system.
-Google Chrome browser installed on your system.
+2. Google Chrome browser installed on your system.

-Installation
+## Installation

-Install Selenium:
+1. Install Selenium:

-Copy code
 pip install selenium

-Download the Chrome WebDriver from here and add it to your system's PATH.
+2. Download the Chrome WebDriver from [here](https://sites.google.com/a/chromium.org/chromedriver/downloads) and add it to your system's PATH.

-Usage
+## Usage

-Replace the username variable in the script with the desired user's Twitter handle.
+1. Replace the `username` variable in the script with the desired user's Twitter handle.

-Adjust the number of scrolls in the script to load more tweets.
+2. Adjust the number of `scrolls` in the script to load more tweets.

-Run the script:
+3. Run the script:

-Copy code
 python twitter_scraper.py

-The script will save the tweets in a JSON file named {username}_tweets.json in the same directory as the script.
+4. The script will save the tweets in a JSON file named `{username}_tweets.json` in the same directory as the script.